-The single trait prediction methods discussed in the previous section use only a single source of information or, when multiple sources of information are available, they require them to be split into independent subgroups, i.e., specific groups of relatives such as half-sibs, full-sibs, progeny, etc. However, in practice the data may be extremely complex due to the intricate pedigree structure commonly found in livestock species, e.g., beef and dairy cattle populations.
-Other drawbacks of the selection index include an inability to account for genetic trend over time, and that the phenotypes must be pre-adjusted for environmental effects, which can be done, for example, using the average of contemporary groups of animals.
+The single trait prediction methods discussed in the previous section use only a single source of information or, when multiple sources of information are available, they require them to be split into independent subgroups, i.e., specific groups of relatives such as halfsibs, full-sibs, progeny, etc. However, in practice the data may be extremely complex due to the intricate pedigree structure commonly found in livestock species, e.g., beef and dairy cattle populations.
+Other drawbacks of the selection index include an inability to account for genetic trend over time and that the phenotypes must be pre-adjusted for environmental effects, which can be done, for example, using the average of contemporary groups of animals.
 However, contemporary group effects can be inferred only under the unrealistic assumption that they are genetically equal.
 Hence, a selection index can be reliably applied only to individual animals within same herd and born in same year.

-In view of such limitations, linear mixed models (models including both fixed and random effects) and best linear unbiased prediction (BLUP) of breeding values were developed [10-12].
-The BLUP methodology uses performance information from all known relatives to estimate breeding values, and it can be applied to whole herds or large populations using data from many years, and can also accommodate genetic differences between contemporary groups.
-Presently, mixed models are widely used in many fields of science as a flexible tool for the analysis of data where responses are clustered around some random effects, such that there is a natural dependence between observations in the same cluster

-[13].
-Examples of applications of mixed models in genetics and genomics include gene mapping and association analysis (e.g., [14, 15]), and gene expression assays using microarrays [16, 17] or RT-PCR [18], to name a few.
+In view of such limitations, linear mixed models (models including both fixed and random effects) and best linear unbiased predictions (BLUP) of breeding values were developed [10-12].
+The BLUP methodology uses performance information from all known relatives to estimate breeding values, can be applied to whole herds or large populations using data from many years, and can also accommodate genetic differences between contemporary groups.
+Presently, mixed models are widely used in many fields of science as a flexible tool for the analysis of data where responses are clustered around some random effects, such that there is a natural dependence between observations in the same cluster.
+Examples of applications of mixed models in genetics and genomics include gene mapping and association analysis (e.g., [13, 14]), and gene expression assays using microarrays [15, 16] or RT-PCR [17], to name a few.

-In some applications of mixed models, the central objective is the estimation and hypothesis testing regarding fixed effects (e.g., treatment effects in an experimental study), in which case the random effects (e.g., block effects) are nuisance effects.
-In animal breeding, however, the main goal is the prediction of realized values of random effects (e.g., breeding values of animals), and the fixed effects are generally environmental factors that must be considered to adjust the observed phenotypic values.
+In some applications of mixed models the central objective is the estimation and hypothesis testing regarding fixed effects (e.g., treatment effects in an experimental study), in which case the random effects (e.g., block effects) are nuisance effects.
+In animal breeding, however, the main goal is the prediction of realized values of random effects (breeding values of animals), and the fixed effects are generally environmental factors that should be taken into account to adjust the observed phenotypic values.
 A third application or goal of mixed models is the estimation of variance components, such as genetic and environmental variances, or functions of them, such as heritability and repeatability.

-In this section, some basics regarding mixed models are briefly reviewed, with some emphasis toward the prediction of random effects, and subsequently some specific applications of the mixed model methodology in animal breeding and genetics are presented.
+In this section some basics regarding mixed models are briefly reviewed, with some emphasis toward the prediction of random effects, and subsequently some specific applications of the mixed model methodology in animal breeding and genetics are presented.

-A linear mixed effects model is defined as:
+A linear mixed-effects model is defined as:

-$$\mathbf{y} = \mathbf{X}\boldsymbol{\beta} + \mathbf{Z}\mathbf{u} + \boldsymbol{\varepsilon} \tag{6}$$ where y is the vector of responses (observations), β is a vector of fixed effects, u is a vector of random effects, X and Z are known design or incidence matrices relating y to the vectors $\boldsymbol{\beta}$ and u, respectively, and $\boldsymbol{\epsilon}$ is a vector of residual terms.
-Generally, it is assumed that u and $\boldsymbol{\epsilon}$ are independent from each other and normally distributed with zero-mean vectors and variance-covariance matrices G and $\boldsymbol{\Sigma}$, respectively.
+$$\mathbf{y} = \mathbf{X}\boldsymbol{\beta} + \mathbf{Z}\mathbf{u} + \boldsymbol{\varepsilon} \tag{6}$$ where y is the vector of responses (observations), $\boldsymbol{\beta}$ is a vector of fixed effects, u is a vector of random effects, X and Z are known incidence matrices relate y to the vectors $\boldsymbol{\beta}$ and u, respectively, and ε is a vector of residual terms.
+Generally, it is assumed that u and ε are independent from each other and normally distributed with zero-mean vectors and variance-covariance matrices G and \Sigma, respectively.

 As mentioned before, in animal breeding a central goal refers to the prediction of random effects (breeding values).
-In linear (Gaussian) models as in (6), such predictions are given by the conditional expectation of \mathbf{u} given the data, i.e., $E[\mathbf{u} | \mathbf{y}]$.
-Given the model specifications above, the joint distribution of \mathbf{y} and \mathbf{u} is:
+In linear (Gaussian) models as in (6) such predictions are given by the conditional expectation of u given the data, i.e., $E[\mathbf{u}|\mathbf{y}]$.
+Given the model specifications above, the joint distribution of y and u is: